Aplastic anemia is a rare blood disorder that occurs when bone marrow does not make enough blood cells. It is a type of bone marrow failure.

 Talk to your care team before your child:

-Your child might not be able to attend school in-person.
+In the beginning of treatment, your child might not be able to attend school in-person.
 Or your child might need to have an alternate schedule or other classroom accommodations.

 Your child’s care team can answer questions about which activities your child might need to avoid.